Carryover Requests Purpose and Background

 - The recipient is to ensure that any carryover request is limited to actual needs for the current budget period.
 Your request must reflect only those funds for which carryover will be needed during the current budget period.

-Official carryover requests are submitted to NIDA grants management specialist and program official from the recipient’s authorized organization representative (AOR), via email and must include the following:
+- Recipients can submit carryover requests to the grants specialist and program officer via email, from the authorized organization representative (AOR).
+The request must include the following information:

 - Amount of funds requested for carryover